 How to Use Federal/State E-File

-Taxpayers can utilize the federal/state e-file system through a paid tax preparer such as a CPA or enrolled agent that has been accepted as an e-file provider by the IRS and the state.
-You can also use tax preparation software such as Turbo Tax, H&R Block At Home, or Tax Slayer as well as others to e-file.
-Free tax software can also be used to e-file federal and state returns in states that participate in Free File.
+Taxpayers can utilize the Federal/State e-file system through paid tax preparers, such as certified public accountants (CPAs) or enrolled agents, provided that they've been accepted as e-file providers by both the IRS and their state.
+You can also use tax preparation software, such as TurboTax, H&R Block, or Tax Slayer.
+Most reputable software providers are equipped to file state and federal returns.

 Benefits of Filing Simultaneously

-Drawbacks to Using Federal/State E-file
+Drawbacks to Using Federal/State E-File